 Almost as soon as he was elected, Cameron appointed Reg Bailey to look into the whole field.
 Less than 12 months later, in June 2011 “Letting Children be Children” appeared.

-Recognising the internet was now an integral part of children’s lives and building on Professor Tanya Byron’s 2008 report for Gordon Brown, Bailey’s document contained many excellent recommendations in respect of the online world but, according to Tory insiders, some of the more radical ones fell by the wayside because there was opposition from the Liberal Democrats, the Tories’ Coalition partner.
+Recognising the internet was now an integral part of children’s lives and building on Professor Tanya Byron’s 2008 report for Gordon Brown, Bailey’s document contained many excellent recommendations in respect of the online world.
+Cameron endorsed it in full but, according to Tory insiders, some of the more radical proposals fell by the wayside because there was opposition from the Liberal Democrats, the Tories’ Coalition partner.
 Significant forward movement stalled.
 Ahem, two Liberal Democrats from that era subsequently went on to enjoy major careers with Facebook.
 Nick Clegg is still there.
 His predecessor in his Sheffield seat, and with Facebook, was Richard Allan.

 2015 General Election, David Cameron and Theresa May